semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 The first scoring function I am introducing is the *script_score* function.
 It allows you to manipulate the score with scripting.

-If you don't remember well about scripting, I did talk a bit about it in the second article.
+If you don't remember well about scripting, I did talk a bit about it in the second article, [here](http://reputationvip.io/elasticsearch-always-pays-its-debts/#scripting)

 When defining a **script_score** function, different variables will be available to you: